Think you can’t possibly survive an international flight with kids? Especially one that lasts longer than three hours.

 We spent six months traveling through Western Australia, and we can tell you, it’s spectacular.

-Qatar flies there from New York (I’m stoked to learn this!)
+Qatar flies there from New York City (I’m stoked to learn this!)
 Western Australia is full of adventure and incredible natural beauty and has the most beautiful beaches in the world.

 Read More: 50 Things to Do in Western Australia